 The scholars at the Center for Congressional and Presidential Studies often put their expertise to work for the U.S. Government.
-In addition to providing testimony before Congressional committees, our scholars are often called upon to lend their skills and knowledge to other parts of the government.
-On this page, you can explore the many contributions of CCPS scholars to our government.
+In addition to testifying before Congressional committees, our scholars are often called upon to lend their skills and knowledge to other parts of the government.
+On this page, you can explore the many public contributions of CCPS scholars.

 Prof. James Thurber

 2007-2009 Advisor, Government Relations/Executive Staff, Sandia National Laboratories

 2006 Expert Witness, Statements on Lobbying and Ethics Reform, Senate Committee on Rules (February 8, 2006), Senate Indian Affairs Committee (February 8, 2006), House Committee on Rules (March 2, 2006), and House Committee on Oversight and Government Reform (May 2007).

 2003 Expert Witness, Statement Supporting Congressional Committee Reorganization of Homeland Security Jurisdiction.
 Statement and testimony published by Select Committee on Homeland Security, Subcommittee on Rules, House of Representatives, 108th Congress, Second Session, July 3, 2003, "Hearing on Perspectives on House Reform: Committees and the Executive Branch," Serial No. 108-15.

 2002-2003 Expert Witness on the Bipartisan Campaign Reform Act of 2002, U.S. Supreme Court case for the U.S. Department of Justice.
 Prepared detailed analysis of coordination and issue advocacy in federal election campaigns.